fedepfluger/Challenge-OTC---Majorkey/README.md

 # installation, configuration and execution
 Go to the root directory of the project
-Run the `npm install` command to install the corresponding dependencies Run the `node ./node_modules/cypress/bin/cypress open` command to open cypress
+Run the `npm install` command to install the corresponding dependencies Run the `node ./node_modules/cypress/bin/cypress open` or `npx cypress open` command to open cypress

 # Refinement items

 ## Selector to use:
-	In this case I use the XPath selectors to simplify access to DOM elements because the other types of selectors were too long for me
+	In this case I use the XPath selectors to simplify access to DOM elements

 ## Point 5: Capture – Open/Market Cap
 	The 2 requested values ​​were captured, but with the first value, no action or validation was indicated to be performed